 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.

 You should finish your hike around 4 pm, giving you time to wash up, relax, perhaps settle into the pool, or just gaze upon the outside panorama from your room balcony.
 After that, you’ll enjoy dinner either at your hotel’s restaurant or somewhere nice in the village.
-The hotel dinners are multi-course feasts, often centered on local specialties but often featuring fine continental cuisine with plenty of options for vegetarians, gluten-free, and other dietary needs.
+The hotel dinners are multi-course feasts, commonly centered on local specialties but often featuring fine continental cuisine with plenty of options for vegetarians, gluten-free, and other dietary needs.
 Our hotels all serve fabulous food, and dinners will be hearty, filling, well-earned and very delicious.

 Mürren – Arrive in Switzerland, and transfer by train to Mürren.
 The trip itself is incredibly scenic, and takes about 4 hours.
 Mürren is an idyllic, car-free village, perched atop a sheer 3000 ft. cliff above the waterfall-filled Lauterbrunnen valley (picture Yosemite with a Swiss village on top).

 There is a train station in both the Zürich and Geneva airports, and transferring to Mürren will be an easy introduction to Swiss precision and friendliness.
 Enjoy your first evening in Switzerland before settling in at your hotel.
 You’ll be on your own for dinner tonight, either at your hotel or somewhere nice in town.

 Mürren – One of our favorite hikes starts in town, and gently meanders up the hills to the pastoral setting at Spielboden.
 Here you cross the Schiltbach Stream, and start a steep and invigorating ascent to the local peak of Bryndli.